jmandawg/alpine-wireguard-transmission/README.md

    You can stop the docker container and moify them to your liking.
 Do not modify "rpc-bind-address" or "rpc-whitelist"
  * The web interface should be available on the docker host on port 9091 (or whatever port you map it to).
  * This will probaly only work on ipv4 as that's all i can test on.
+ * set the root password environment variable if you want to use ssh for port forwarding through wireguard

 # Example Running